LKress/ASA/presentation/notes/notes.md

 ## Slide 8

+* using several repeat resolution steps based on the repeat graph structure Flye is able to achive almost a 2-fold improvement in contiguity compared to Canu Masurca

 * using the algorithm Flye we can achieve a higher contiguity than the state of the art assemblers Canu and MaSuRCA

 * the benchmark dataset is a ONT human dataset and the assemblers Canu and Flye were improved using Pilon